hpcan/cloudsuite/README.md

 from <a href="https://docs.docker.com/engine/installation/linux/ubuntulinux/"> Docker Documentations </a> instal docker according to OS version

 ## ShadowSocks
 ShadowSocks is a secure socks5 proxy, designed to protect your Internet traffic.
 We use it to not get limited by aformentioned sanctions.
-You need a server which have a installed shadowsocks server.
+You need a server which has an installed shadowsocks server.
 For more information see <a href="https://shadowsocks.org/en/index.html">ShadowSocks Website</a>.

 ### Install ShadowSocks
 ```bash